wejgaard/HolonCode/Project/README.md

 The project is created with one each chapter, section and unit.

-The rest is up to you...
+The rest is up to you.
+But:

-Hints:
+Import "User's Guide.hml"

+Made for HolonU, most of it still applies.

+- Menu: Project/Import .hml

+- From Project/project get "User's Guide.hml"